 Options for music selection are available by clicking on the block in the app or the user interface:

 Browse and select Internet radio stations, or add your Spotify account or a network location.
-Create favorites for each room to quickly access them.
+Create favourites for each room to quickly access them.

 When using a Loxone Touch, operation is via the two right buttons, according to the switch standard.